pah2025/PAH/README.md

 ## Data

 Running the training script will automatically download and save the data from Split-MNIST and Split-CIFAR100 in a new folder called data.
-To download the TinyImageNet dataset
+The TinyImageNet dataset can be downloaded from the following website: https://paperswithcode.com/dataset/tiny-imagenet

 ## Usage